 Which Noses Sniff Supremely?

-Some dog breeds have sharper eyesight than other breeds.
+Some dog breeds have sharper eyesight than other.
 Others, such as those that hunt by scent and that serve in one of the aforementioned occupations, have keener senses of smell.
 Whose sniffer reigns supreme?
 The following breeds are noted for their outstanding sniffing capabilities:

 - German shepherds